Patent foramen ovale

 Treatments and drugs

 Most people with a patent foramen ovale don't need treatment.
-In certain circumstances, however, your doctor will recommend that you or your child have a procedure to close the patent foramen ovale.
+In certain circumstances, however, your doctor may recommend that you or your child have a procedure to close the patent foramen ovale.

 Reasons for closure

-Closure of a patent foramen ovale to prevent stroke or to treat migraines is controversial right now and is being studied in clinical trials.
-Closure of the patent foramen ovale is sometimes recommended for individuals with recurrent strokes when no other cause has been found.
+Closure of a patent foramen ovale to prevent migraines isn't currently recommended.
+Closure of a patent formaen ovale to prevent a stroke remains controversial.
+Closure may be recommended for individuals with recurrent strokes despite medical therapy, when no other cause has been found.

 Lifestyle and home remedies